State Bar of California: California Bar Examination

 California's bar exam is administered twice annually, in February and July.
 It is widely considered one of the most difficult bar examinations in the United States.
 Several prominent attorneys and politicians have either never passed, or had difficulty passing, the California Bar Exam.
 Significant among these are former Los Angeles Mayor Antonio Villaraigosa (a graduate of Peoples College of Law who never passed the bar exam after failing four times), Stanford Law School dean and Harvard Law School graduate Kathleen Sullivan (who failed the bar in July 2005 but passed on her second attempt in February 2006), California Governor and former Attorney General Jerry Brown, a graduate of Yale Law School (who failed his first attempt but passed on his second attempt), former California Governor Pete Wilson, a graduate of UC Berkeley School of Law (who passed on his fourth attempt), former San Francisco Board of Supervisors President Angela Alioto (who failed several times before passing) and former United States Secretary of the Interior William P. Clark Jr. (who failed his first attempt).
-Unsuccessful applicants have even sued the State Bar—unsuccessfully—on the grounds that the exam is unnecessarily difficult.
+Unsuccessful applicants have sued the State Bar—unsuccessfully—on the grounds that the exam is unnecessarily difficult.

 Before July 2017, the California Bar Examination consisted of 18 hours of examination time spread out over three days; the only U.S. state with a longer bar exam was Louisiana, at 21.5 hours of testing.
 (Louisiana law, in contrast to the common law system of the other 49 states, is based partially on civil law and is one of the few exams without a multiple choice component.)
 Beginning in July 2017, the California Bar Exam adopted a 2-day format.

 The exam currently tests 13 different subject areas: